 Maricela Correa, Instructor

 Dr. Fisher specializes in cognitive neuroscience, perceptual expertise, and narrative development.
-She teaches courses on Sensation and Perception as well as Human Cognition.
+She teaches courses on Human Cognition and Psychology of Addiction.
 She earned BA degrees in Geology and Philosophy from the University of Pennsylvania, an MA in Creative Writing from Columbia College Chicago, and a PhD in Cognitive Neuroscience from Northwestern University.

 Joan Fisher, Instructor

 Dr. Maxfield’s areas of expertise include topics such as human attention, word reading, and long-term memory processes.
 She teaches courses on Psychology as a Discipline and Profession, and Human Cognition.
 She earned a BA in Psychology and PhD in Cognitive Neuroscience from Syracuse University.

 Dr. Miles investigates topics related to the interaction between human perception and action, conducting this work in the Miles Action and Perception (MAP) Lab.
 In addition to teaching the Independent Study research course for the BA in Psychology - Online Program, Dr. Miles also teaches Sensation and Perception.
 Dr. Miles has published his work in multiple journals on topics such as stimulus-response compatibility effects and prospective memory.
 His lab research engages haptic warning systems and avatar control in virtual reality environments.
 He has BA, MA, and PhD degrees in Psychology from the University of Virginia as well as a Postdoctoral study in Human Factors at Purdue University.